-So the main area for the Eastern side of SA is Mt.
+So, the main area for the Eastern side of SA is Mt.
 Gambier.
 Mt.
 Gambier is also Australia’s premier cave diving area with dozens of amazing cave dives to those with the right training and official qualifications.
 See the cave diving menu for more info.

-So a trip to Gambier is good, as you can break it up with water activities as well as dry caving.
+So, a trip to Gambier is good, as you can break it up with water activities as well as dry caving.
 There are lots of wineries too, which make a welcome diversion and ensure interesting boozy nights.
 There are several good cheap dive lodges too with dorm style accommodation.
-Note that almost all of the dry caves are permit only and locked, but access is easy to get and you don’t need any kind of special experience or excuse, its more of a formality.
+Note that almost all of the dry caves are permit only and locked, but access is easy to get, and you don’t need any kind of special experience or excuse, It’s more of a formality.
 Contact Forestry South Australia to apply for permits to the caves.
 A trip to Gambier is fun in that there is so much variety on offer, you can snorkel, dive, cave, swim, visit wineries, etc.

 One brilliant cave worth mentioning though…

-Sheathers Cave which is North of Gambier township is basically one huge underground lake, that if the water hit the roof would be a cave diving spot.
+Sheather’s Cave which is North of Gambier township is basically one huge underground lake, that if the water hit the roof would be a cave diving spot.
 But luckily for us dry cavers there is (usually) a varied amount of roof space!
 I’ve been in there three times, the first time the water never got past chest level, second time there were some bits too deep to stand but still at least 20cms of airspace at the lowest point, and the last time it was roof sniff and there was almost no space at all.
-The water is crystal clear til you silt it up and its really different to anything else i’ve ever done!
+The water is crystal clear until you silt it up and its really different to anything else I’ve ever done!

 South Australia also has the Nullarbor Plain – one of the largest areas of limestone in the world, and there are certainly thousands of caves out there.
 The VSA (Victorian Speleological Association) and CEGSA (Cave Exploration Group of South Australia) regularly visit the Nullarbor and despite having been going there for years only a fraction has been explored.

-The VSA use a one person ultra-light plane to spot features from the air, GPS them, and then a ground crew drive to the features and check them out one by one.
+The VSA use a one-person ultra-light plane to spot features from the air, GPS them, and then a ground crew drive to the features and check them out one by one.
 Its hit and miss, some expeditions find nothing, whereas others find lots.
 There are some BIG caves on the Nullarbor which include some very long cave dives, rare bones of megafauna and large chambers.
 And statistically something like only 5% of the Nullarbor has been searched for caves due to is immense size.
-There is NO DOUBT that there are thousands more caves out there but the sheer expanse and remoteness means finding them is a slow and difficult process.
+There is no doubt that there are thousands more caves out there but the sheer expanse and remoteness means finding them is a slow and difficult process.